ASNeG/OpcUaStack/README.rst

 ::

-  $ sh build.sh local
+  $ sh build.sh -t local

-By default the installation path is $HOME/install.
+By default the installation path is $HOME/.ASNeG.
 You can change it at any moment:

 ::

-  $ cd local_build
-  $ make DESTDIR=/path/witch/you/prefer install
+  $ sh build.sh -t local -i /path/witch/you/prefer

 **Windows**